 As a result of the use of blockchain in banking and finance, investors may purchase and sell shares, estates, bonds, etc. instantaneously without technological problems or having to worry about the market rates altering.
 An efficient payment system is essential in today’s turbulent markets where anything may happen at a moment’s notice.
 You can find out more about how to make your fintech business secure here.

-5. Improved Contractual Performance due to Smart Contracts
+5. Improved contractual erformance due to smart contracts

 In addition, standard form contracts for B2B and P2P transactions decrease the liability of the financial institution because the bank/financial institution has minimal involvement in the entire transaction.
 Since smart contracts are controlled by an incorruptible set of business rules, Blockchain in banking is particularly useful for complicated financial asset transactions.